 The problems with fibromyalgia disability claims

-Doctors and government agencies agree that fibromyalgia is real, but people who suffer from the disease often find their disability insurance claims denied.
-Some insurers specifically exclude fibromyalgia from their coverage, but many other denials are simply made in bad faith and in violation of ERISA law.
-Insurers often feel they can get away with such violations for several reasons:
+Doctors and government agencies agree that fibromyalgia is real, but people who suffer from the disease often find their disability insurance claims denied or terminated.
+Some insurers specifically exclude fibromyalgia from their coverage, or limit the payment term.

 - Fibromyalgia is complex and mysterious with symptoms that are also common to other health issues.